fitrianingrum/fitrianingrum.me/content/post/2020/account-confirmation-aspnet-core-sendgrid.md

 There are [425+ other email sending services](https://www.emailvendorselection.com/email-service-provider-list/), including [Mailgun](https://www.mailgun.com/) and [Mandrill by MailChimp](https://www.mandrill.com/), which are also popular and commonly used.
 So, if you are looking for an alternative tool, you have lots to choose from.

-However, in this article, we are going to use SendGrid, because it's not only popular but also known for being reliable, well-documented, easy to set up, and cheap.
+However, in this article, we are going to use SendGrid, because it's not only popular but also known for being reliable, easy to set up, and well-documented.

 ## Step-by-step: Email Confirmation using SendGrid